 KC is an accredited public two-year community college that has met the academic and workforce needs of East Texas since 1935 by providing a learner-centered environment that focuses on student access, success and completion via collaborative partnerships.
 The college is led by Dr. Brenda S. Kays, president.

 KC promotes great value, primarily for its 20-member school district service area in Northeast Texas, with a highly competitive cost.
-KC offers 138 academic majors, has an enrollment of around 5,500 students and employs 145 teachers – 30 of whom have doctoral degrees.
+KC offers 138 academic majors, has an enrollment of around 5,500 students and has 310 employees – 22 of whom have doctoral degrees.

 In its 83-year history, more than 150,000 former students are proud to say they have benefited from a KC education.
 In addition to basic academic courses for transfer students, KC offers training in high-demand programs such as nursing, law enforcement, firefighting, EMT, culinary arts, process technology, welding, radiologic technology, physical therapy, automotive repair technology, auto body repair technology, process technology and industrial maintenance — as well as numerous other high-tech fields and certificate programs.

-KC also has a vibrant Workforce Development-Continuing Education department that offers hundreds of courses for life-long learners as well as classes specifically designed for local businesses to help with specific industrial needs.
+KC also has a vibrant Workforce Development-Continuing Education department that offers a wide array of courses for life-long learners as well as classes specifically designed for local businesses to help with specific industrial needs.
 The college also has an international student program, attracting students from around the world.

-KC athletic teams compete in the National Junior College Athletic Association (NJCAA) at the Division I level.
+Athletic teams at KC compete in the National Junior College Athletic Association (NJCAA) at the Division I level.
 Athletics at KC include men's/women's basketball, football and women's softball.

 KC promotes easy access through open-door admission, distance learning opportunities, dual credit courses for high school students, developmental education and a comprehensive financial aid program.